Immutable Log Storage as a Service on Private and Public Blockchains: Design of LCaaS

+Current blockchain consensus protocols require every node of the network to process every blockchain block, hence a major scalability limitation.
+PoW is among the most common consensus algorithms at the time of writing this work~\cite{bach2018comparative}.
+Thus, to ensure that our proposed solution is useful for the majority of blockchains, we use PoW as the main consensus algorithm for the LCaaS.
+However, our modular design allows one to easily replace PoW with any other consensus algorithms such as Proof-of-Stake, Proof-of-Importance, or newer ones based on the Byzantine Fault Tolerance (BFT), which aim to solve the problem of reaching consensus when nodes can generate arbitrary data~\cite{bouraga2021taxonomy}.

+As blockchain consists of various components, different solutions have been offered for scalability issues of each specific component.
+For instance, On-chain, Off-chain, and Inter-chain solutions are used to improve the overall performance of blockchains~\cite{kim2018survey}.
+LCaaS is mainly concerned with the performance issues caused by the size of the blockchain (number of blocks) and uses an approach known as Child-chain~\cite{pawar2021study}, where a parent-child structure is promoted and continuous transactions are stored in a child-chain (similar to our lower-level blockchain), and the results are stored in a parent-chain (similar to our high-level blockchain).

+The performance of a blockchain platform is mainly impacted by the number of its blocks, the size of these blocks, and the consensus algorithm it uses.
+While choosing an appropriate consensus algorithm has a major impact on the blockchain performance ~\cite{bamakan2020survey}, our focus is on the performance issues caused by a large number of blocks in a never-ending blockchain.

-Current blockchain consensus protocols require every node of the network to process every block of the blockchain, hence a major scalability limitation.
-We overcome this limitation by segmenting a portion of a blockchain and locking-it-down in a block of a higher level blockchain, i.e., we create a two-level hierarchy of blockchains.
-Validating the integrity of a high-level block confirms the integrity of all the blocks of the lower-level blockchain and leads to a reduction of the number of operations needed to validate the chain.
-The LCaaS is a hierarchical blockchain framework, graphically shown in Figure~\ref{fig:two_level_hierarchy} depicts a two-level hierarchy, but the number of levels can be increased if a use case requires it, making it a cascading blockchain.
+We overcome this size issue by segmenting a portion of a blockchain and locking it down in a block of a higher level blockchain, i.e., we create a two-level hierarchy of blockchains.
+Validating the integrity of a high-level block confirms the integrity of all the blocks of the lower-level blockchain.
+This segmentation leads to a more efficient validation process.
+The hierarchical structure of LCaaS is graphically shown in Appendix~\ref{subsec:Hierarchical Structure of LCaaS}.

-As mentioned in the legend of Figure~\ref{fig:two_level_hierarchy}, $n_i$ refers to the number of data blocks in the $i$-th circled blockchain and $\alpha_j$ is the index of the terminal block of the $j$-th circled blockchain. $\beta_j$ is the index for the absolute or relative genesis block of the $j$-th circled blockchain.
-The value of $\alpha_j$ will be calculated by